supercrab/AlexaLamp/README.md

 ## How to use

 The lamp has 2 modes: Alexa (default) and standalone.
-To change mode, power cycle the lamp whilst holding the rotary encoder push switch down.
-When the device boots it will flash to let you know which mode it is in.
+To change the mode, power cycle the lamp whilst holding the rotary encoder push switch down until the lamp slowly flashes.
+The number of flashes is to let you know which mode the lamp is currently in.
 1 flash indicates standalone and 2 flashes is Alexa mode.

 ### Alexa mode (default)
 * When the lamp is turned on for the first time it will create an unsecured wifi hotspot called Lamp